preventive-dental

 Baby teeth cleaning

-The most common preventive dental procedure performed is teeth cleaning also known as Scaling.
+Preventive dental therapy for kids; the most common preventive dental procedure performed is teeth cleaning also known as Scaling.
 The purpose of scaling is to remove tartar and plaque build-up from the surfaces of the teeth as well as those hidden in between teeth and mainly under the gums.
-These machines work on the principle of vibrations where in it gently remove the thicker and larger tartar deposits along with a spray of water which cools the tooth and also helps to wash away the blood and debris from the cleaned area.
+Teeth cleaning machines work on the principle of vibrations where in it gently remove the thicker and larger tartar deposits along with a spray of water which cools the tooth and also helps to wash away the blood and debris from the cleaned area.
 After thorough cleaning of all the teeth, we then polish the teeth with a paste and a small brush which will be passed throughout and the teeth to make them smooth and shiny.
 This completes the procedure of Oral Prophylaxis.

 Why should you undergo Oral Prophylaxis?